apache/flink/.github/PULL_REQUEST_TEMPLATE.md

 ## Verifying this change

+Please make sure both new and modified tests in this PR follows the conventions defined in our code quality guide: https://flink.apache.org/contributing/code-style-and-quality-common.html#testing

 *(Please pick either of the following options)*

 This change is a trivial rework / code cleanup without any test coverage.